The Heath, Staffordshire: Governance

 The village is part of the Uttoxeter civil parish.

 The village is covered by East Staffordshire and has its own ward named Heath Ward and is represented by the Conservative Geoffrey Morrison and Howard Grigg, some of the Heath however falls into the town ward.

 It is part of the Burton constituency in the House of Commons.
 In the European Parliament, it was part of the West Midlands constituency which was represented by six MEPs.

 Public services

 There is a medium-sized refuse site (tip) and recycling centre operated by East Staffordshire Borough Council waste collection services are also provided by East Staffordshire Borough Council.
 Water and sewage services are provided by South Staffordshire Water and Uttoxeter Sewage Treatment Works is located on the edge of The Heath.
-The Ddistribution network operator for electricity is Central Networks, better known as E.ON UK.
+The Distribution network operator for electricity is Central Networks, better known as E.ON UK.

 The Heath uses the Stoke-On-Trent (ST) postcode and the postal town is Uttoxeter (ST14).
 There is a small sub-post office inside the Londis store.
 The nearest library is in Uttoxeter.

 The Heath is part of Staffordshire Police, Staffordshire Fire and Rescue Service and West Midlands Ambulance Service areas.
 Uttoxeter Fire Station is located within The Heath and the nearest police station in Uttoxeter.